The first world has an attention problem.

 Why are we so bad at focusing?

 One reason for our fishlike attention is today’s hyperactive, procreating content and commotion.
-We witness more data, more web pages, more TV shows, more cars, more video games and more rapid-fire, instant gratification technology every day.
+We witness more data, more web pages, more TV shows, more cars, more video games, and more rapid-fire, instant gratification technology every day.

 Our access to information is unprecedented and ever-increasing.
-The Attention Economy notes that one Sunday New York Times edition contains more factual information than the entirety of written material 15th-century readers could access.
+The Attention Economy notes that one Sunday New York Times edition contains more factual information than the entirety of written material that 15th-century readers could access.
 Their problem was not “finding time to read, but finding enough reading to fill the time.”
 Our new wealth of information has created “a poverty of attention,” as political scientist Herbert Simon put it.